timnetworks/cfk-skeleton-structure/README.md

 #### Do we use cookies?

-We do not use cookies.
+We do use cookies.

-Do we disclose any information to outside parties?
+#### Do we disclose any information to outside parties?

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 #### California Online Privacy Protection Act Compliance